matteocontrini/ildolomiti-telegram/README.md

 # Il Dolomiti Telegram

-This repository contains the robot that powers the @TODO Telegram channel.
+This repository contains the robot that powers the [@ilDolomitiTrentino](https://t.me/ilDolomitiTrentino) Telegram channel.

 Compared to a basic RSS feed to Telegram publisher, and the official Telegram channel [@ildolomitinews](https://t.me/ildolomitinews), it features: